 It is extremely important that applicants notify the Human Resources Department of changes to their email address and/or telephone number between the months of December and May of the hiring year.

-Changes to email addresses or telephone numbers can be reported by emailing the Human Resources Department at email@example.com.
+Changes to email addresses or telephone numbers can be reported by contacting the Human Resources Department at email@example.com by email.
 The following information must be included when reporting a change:

 - Confirmation number

 - First and last name

 - Changed telephone number and/or changed email address

 Can I be hired to work more than once through the Summer Student Lottery Program?

 Yes, however the ratio of returning students to the total number of students hired will not exceed forty (40) percent and eligible students may only work for a maximum of three (3) summer work terms.